-The Supervisory Body autonomously decides the expenses it shall incur in compliance with corporate signature powers, while expenditure in excess of the budget must be authorised by the Chief Executive Officer and notified to the Board of Directors.
+The Supervisory Body autonomously decides the expenses it shall incur in compliance with corporate signature powers, while expenditure in excess of the budget must be authorised by the Chief Executive Officer and notified to the Board of Directors or the Internal Control and Risk Management Committee.

-5.6.
-Operation of the Supervisory Body
+5.6 Operation of the Supervisory Body

-In performing its supervisory and oversight duties, the Supervisory Body may rely on the support of the unit in charge of the Parent Company's legal affairs and internal auditing, for the matters they are respectively responsible for, namely:
+In performing its supervisory and oversight duties, the Supervisory Body may rely on the support of the unit in charge of legal affairs and internal auditing, for the matters they are respectively responsible for, namely:

-- monitoring of compliance with the requirements of the 231 Model; - assessment of the actual effectiveness and suitability of the Model to prevent offences;

-- proposals for any updates to the 231 Model; - monitoring of the effectiveness of the 231 Model; - handling of reporting to the Board of Directors; - Technical Secretariat functions.
+- monitoring of compliance with the requirements of the 231 Model; - assessment of the actual effectiveness and suitability of the Model to prevent offences; - proposals for any updates to the 231 Model; - monitoring of the effectiveness of the 231 Model; - handling of reporting to the Board of Directors; - Technical Secretariat functions.

-5.7.
-Functions and responsibilities of the Supervisory Body
+5.7 Functions and responsibilities of the Supervisory Body